IlanaShukhman/Ex1/README.md

   2.9) drawFunction(String json file): Draws all the functions in the collection in a GUI window using the given JSON file.

+### 3) Monom:
-3) Monom: implements function.
-This class represents a simple "Monom" of shape ax^b, where a is a real number and b is an integer
-   (summed a none negative),
+Implements function.
+This class represents a simple "Monom" of shape ax^b, where a is a real number and b is an integer (summed a none negative),
    see: https://en.wikipedia.org/wiki/Monomial
    The class support simple operations as: construction, value at x, derivative, add and multiply.

-4) Polynom: implements Polynom_able.
+### 4) Polynom:
+Implements Polynom_able.
 This class represents a Polynom with add, multiply functionality, it also should support the following:

    4.1) Riemann's Integral: https://en.wikipedia.org/wiki/Riemann_integral